 13. Automate Your Finances

 Automation can be a powerful tool in managing your money.
-Automated transfers can help ensure you’re consistently saving money, while automated bill payments can help avoid late fees and protect your credit score.
+Automated transfers to your savings account can help ensure you’re consistently saving money, while automated bill payments can help avoid late fees and protect your credit score.
 Set up these automatic processes to reduce financial stress, save time, and create good life-long habits.

 14. Learn to Negotiate

 Whether it’s negotiating your salary, your rent, or the interest rate on your credit card, this skill can save you a significant amount of money.
 It’s worth investing some time to learn negotiation strategies and techniques.

 15. Keep an Eye on Your Net Worth

 Your net worth, which is the total of your assets minus your liabilities, is a good overall measure of your financial health.
 Regularly track your net worth to stay focused on your financial goals and see your progress over time.

 16. Start a Side Hustle